 The mortality rate is higher for bariatric surgery rather than obesity

 Deaths from obesity occur due to comorbid conditions such as hypertension and type 2 diabetes.
-The mortality rate due to bariatric surgery has been significantly reduced over years, and the surgery is successful in most of the cases.
+The mortality rate due to bariatric surgery has been significantly reduced over years, and the surgery is successful in most cases.

 You may not accept your weight as an unchangeable condition in your life.
 Bariatric surgery is a good option to reduce weight.
 Gain awareness about this type of surgery and how it can benefit you.